Dominic Raab: Awards

 Raab won Newcomer of the Year for 2011 at The Spectator magazine's Parliamentary Awards.

 In 2019, LBC's Iain Dale and a panel placed Raab fourth in a list of that year's "Top 100 Most Influential Conservatives".

+Honours

+He was sworn in as a member of the Privy Council on 11 July 2018 at Buckingham Palace, entitling him to the honorific prefix "The Right Honourable" for life.